It’s now roomy enough for a busy family of five.

 Michael P.H.
 Clifford

-There were so many things to love about this original 1920s Craftsman home in Bay View, Washington.
-It had charming architectural details and since it was located on Bellingham Bay, it overlooked the water and had stunning views of the water and the San Juan Islands.
+There were so many things to love about this original 1920s Craftsman home in Bellingham, Washington.
+It had charming architectural details and overlooked the water, with stunning views of the San Juan Islands.

 Stairs in Washington House by Lisa Staton